Checking Trustworthiness of Probabilistic Computations in a Typed Natural Deduction System: TPTND

-We provide now a set of rules to define our domain of computational terms and their operational semantics.
-The presented calculus is meant as a proof-system for the deduction of judgements expressing the probability of obtaining certain outputs (types) from possibly opaque, probabilistic programs (terms).
+We now formally define the set of rules of the operational semantics.
+Technically, the presented calculus is meant as a proof-system for the deduction of judgements expressing the probability of obtaining certain outputs (types) from possibly opaque, probabilistic programs (terms).
 Therefore, all there is to specify about the nature and behaviour of the elements of the domain of discourse is their computational behaviour.
 These elements are, in particular, distinct computational processes yielding outputs of mutually exclusive types.
 Hence, the event of a process $t$ yielding an output $\alpha$---formally, $t:\alpha$---is always supposed to be stochastically independent from the event of another process $u$ yielding another output $\beta$ {\it and} from the event of another process $u$ yielding the same output $\alpha$.
 Hence, providing a semantics in terms of generic events and their probabilities would not be very interesting and is certainly not required to fully understand the workings of the proof-system at hand.
 The calculus is, indeed, {\it not} supposed to be a means to compute the probability of generic events or processes.
 We focus then on the reduction rules determining the computational behaviour of our processes, which are presented in Figures \ref{fig:eval} and \ref{fig:eval2}, and discuss their meaning.